Chuma Okeke

-Chukwuma Julian "Chuma" Okeke (/ˈtʃuːmə oʊˈkeɪkeɪ/ CHOO-mə-_-oh-KAY-kay; born August 18, 1998) is an American professional basketball player for Real Madrid of the Spanish Liga ACB and the EuroLeague.
+Chukwuma Julian "Chuma" Okeke (/ˈtʃuːmə oʊˈkeɪkeɪ/ CHOO-mə-_-oh-KAY-kay; born August 18, 1998) is an American–Nigerian professional basketball player for Real Madrid of the Liga ACB and the EuroLeague.
 Okeke played college basketball for the Auburn Tigers before being drafted 16th overall in the 2019 NBA draft by the Orlando Magic.
+He has also played for the Westchester Knicks, Philadelphia 76ers, and Cleveland Cavaliers.

 High school career

 Okeke attended Westlake High School in Atlanta.
 As a junior, he won the Georgia Class 6A state championship, scoring 13 points in a 68–58 win over Pebblebrook High School.
 Okeke was named Mr. Georgia Basketball after his senior season, after he averaged 24.4 points, 15 rebounds and 2.4 steals per game.
 He was a consensus four-star recruit and was ranked among the top 50 players in his class by some scouting services.

 College career

 Okeke played for the Auburn Tigers.

 In his freshman season, Okeke averaged 7.5 points and 5.8 rebounds per game.
 He grabbed 197 rebounds in the season, the most by an Auburn freshman since Jeff Moore in 1984–85.

 As a sophomore, Okeke averaged 12 points, 6.8 rebounds, 1.8 steals and 1.2 blocks per game while starting in all 38 games.
 On March 29, 2019, in a Sweet 16 win over top-seeded North Carolina at the 2019 NCAA tournament, he tore his ACL and was injured for the rest of the tournament.
 Despite his absence, Auburn advanced to its first Final Four appearance in program history.